cotton-ahn/diffusion-motion-prediction/README.md

 5. Prepare dataset (human3.6m and humaneva) as [DLow]('https://github.com/Khrylx/DLow') suggests, and put `*.npz` files to `./data` and `./DLow/data`.
 6. Copy `*.yml` files in `cfg/dlow` of our repository into `DLow/motion_pred/cfg`, by `cp cfg/dlow/*.yml DLow/motion_pred/cfg`.

+## Preprocess
+- Before conducting experiments with Human 3.6M dataset, you need to run `python preprocess.py` first.
+- After running the code, `h36m_euler.pkl` will be created in `./data`.

 ### Training